How a Lego franchise automated candidate qualification with Tallyfy

 Has anyone been overwhelmed by the system?

-Honestly, it is almost like a good filter.
+Honestly, it’s almost like a good filter.
 The system requires some technical expertise.
-In the age we live in, there is a minimum technology savviness level required to run a business.
+In the age we live in, there’s a minimum technology savviness level required to run a business.
+If someone gets overwhelmed by what’s going on in Tallyfy, they’re probably not comfortable with Slack or the Google suite either.
+Those aren’t the people we’re looking for as franchisees.

 Tallyfy templates folder showing modular process organization for franchise development